HarveyBurton96/equation-training/README.md

 # Equation Training!

-This website is aim towards younger students starting to learn how to solve equations.
+This website is aimed towards younger students starting to learn how to solve equations.

 Users will use this website to test their understanding of simple equations and memorize the steps need to be taken to solve them.